Corn Spike Cookies – Carrilhos

 I probably make biscuitos more often than carrilhos, but my family and I love them both so much.
-This recipe has been in my family for generations, and I love thinking of all the grandmothers and aunts from ages ago that I never met following the same steps I’m following, and their sitting down with a hot cup of tea when they’re done.
+This recipe has been in my family for generations, and I love thinking of all the grandmothers and aunts from ages ago that I never met following the same steps I’m following, and they’re sitting down with a hot cup of tea when they’re done.

 1 3/4cups of warm milk

 2 large eggs

 1 1/2 cups of sugar